 Columbus School For Girls

 The current location of Columbus School for Girls in Bexley was established in 1946.
-Major renovations were made in 1969 for a pool, a lower school, a fine-arts facility, and more.
+There were major renovations in 1969 to add a pool, a lower school, a fine arts facility, and more.
 The main campus has a full ten acres of land.
 The most recent renovations were made in 2012 for a new athletic complex.